-Vivendi wants to be the life of the party.
-More than half of the company's business is in telecom services, and the rest is in movies, TV, games, and music.
-Its telecom holdings include SFR (Europe's largest alternative telecom operator) (more than 40% of sales), a controlling stake in Maroc Telecom (the largest telecom company in Morocco), and GVT in Brazil (that country's leading alternative high-speed Internet company).
+Vivendi's way of life is to provide movies, TV, videos, games, music and more.
+After selling its telecommunications assets, which accounted for more than half of the company's business, the French firm is concentrating on digital media, movies, TV, games, and music.
 Vivendi's media assets include Universal Music Group (UMG) and the world's #1 independent video game publisher Activision Blizzard.
 Vivendi also owns CANAL+, the top pay-television provider in France, and Europe's largest distributor and producer of films.

 Mergers and Acquisitions